Ashgabat–Turkmenabat Motorway

-The Ashgabat–Turkmenabat Motorway (Aşgabat–Türkmenabat ýokary tizlikli awtomobil ýoly) is a partially completed high-speed motorway in Turkmenistan that connects the country's capital, Ashgabat, with the city of Turkmenabat.
+The Ashgabat–Turkmenabat Motorway (Aşgabat–Türkmenabat ýokary tizlikli awtomobil ýoly) is a high-speed motorway in Turkmenistan that connects the country's capital, Ashgabat, with the city of Turkmenabat.
 The total length of the motorway is 600 kilometers.
+The motorway goes through the cities of Ashgabat and Mary, spanning across the Ahal, Mary, and Lebap regions.

+The motorway was completed in April 2026, and all sections of the highway were open to traffic.